Heather Corinna replies:I hear people talking about foreplay and pretended like I knew but I have never really understood what it was. Can you help?

 Younger people, too, will often figure that if intercourse is the "real" sex, then everything else must be risk-free, which isn't the case.
 We're still emotionally vulnerable with those activities, and we're also still physically vulnerable.
 While most activities classed as foreplay don't carry pregnancy risks, some can (anal sex, for instance, can, as can rubbing naked genitals together), and most do carry risks of sexually transmitted infections.
 So, we've still got to protect ourselves in some ways with some of those activities.

 Last thing?
-You get to ask questions when you don't know what a term means.
+You get to ask questions when you don't know what a term someone is using means.
 If it helps, know that if and when you ask, you probably are not the only person in the room who doesn't know what something means.
 I know it can feel embarrassing to do that sometimes, but it can actually spark some cool conversations and it can also go a long way in helping you and your peers to really be sexually educated and informed.
 No one is born somehow magically knowing what all this stuff means, so anyone talking about it probably asked someone some questions themselves at some point.
 You get to ask those questions, too.

 Here are a few extra links to round this out for you: